DerekGloudemans/crop-tracking-detrac/README.md

 # Localization-based Tracking

-I'm going to keep this repo light on identifying details for now to maintain due to double-blind submissions in progress.
+I'm going to keep this repo light on identifying details for now due to double-blind submissions in progress.
 Check back later for more details!

 This repository implements a fast integrated approach to object detection and tracking based primarily on localization rather than detection.
 Results, when published, are extremely promising in terms of pushing real-time trackign without extensive implementation engineering.